-The curriculum includes general core required courses for the degree: English 101, college level math, social science or humanities course that meets the diversity requirement, College 102, Computer Literacy, and any Biology and Chemistry with Lab with a grade with a grade of C (2.0) or higher.
-The professional MLT courses consist of theory as well as routine laboratory procedures and tasks in the areas of Phlebotomy, Hematology, Hemostasis, Immunology, Clinical Chemistry, Microbiology, Immunohematology, Urinalysis, and Body Fluids.
-Each clinical rotation will have a set list of competencies which all students must master to successfully complete the program.
+The curriculum includes general academic core required courses for the degree: English 101, college level math, social science or humanities course that meets the diversity requirement, College 102, Computer Literacy, and any Biology and Chemistry with Lab with a grade with a grade of C (2.0) or higher.
+The professional MLT courses consist of theory as well as performance of routine laboratory procedures and tasks in the areas of Phlebotomy, Hematology, Hemostasis, Immunology/Serology, Clinical Chemistry, Microbiology, Immunohematology, Urinalysis, and Body Fluids.

-The clinical experience of the Program is in the last two quarters.
-Students rotate through each of the major laboratory departments which provide the first major contact with the real world of laboratory work.
-In order to progress to the practicum, the student must have completed all previous courses, maintaining a score of 75% or higher in all courses.
-Students are not allowed to perform clinical rotations if they have not completed all immunization requirements prior to the end of Spring quarter and/or has a negative background check
+The clinical experience occur during the last two quarters of the Program.
+Students rotate through each of the major laboratory departments which provide the first contact with the real world of laboratory work.
+To progress to the practicum, the student must have completed all previous courses, maintaining a score of 75% (lecture and lab independently) or higher in all courses.
+Students are not allowed to perform clinical rotations if they have not completed all immunization requirements prior to the end of the Fall quarter and/or has a positive background check.

-Students are typically assigned to one clinical facility for the entire practicum but may require rotations through additional clinical sites to complete all disciplines.
-The student experiences at the affiliates are equivalent with the same learning objectives and competencies being used at each clinical site.
+Students are typically assigned to one clinical facility for the entire practicum but in some instances may require rotations at additional clinical sites to complete all disciplines.
+Each clinical rotation will have a list of competencies which all students must master to successfully complete the program.
+This assures that student experiences at different sites are equivalent with the same learning objectives and competencies.